Abingdon, Oxfordshire Travel Information

 History, tourist information, and nearby accommodation

-Abingdon was favoured by numerous monarchs, and the list of kings and qiueens who visited the abbey for both short and very long stays reads like a 'who's who' list; William the Conqueror, Henry I, Henry II, queen Matilda, Edward I, Edward II, Edward III, even Henry VIII, who would eventually be rtesponsible for the dissolution of the abbey, stayed here for a lengthy time.
+Abingdon was favoured by numerous monarchs, and the list of kings and queens who visited the abbey for both short and very long stays reads like a 'who's who' list; William the Conqueror, Henry I, Henry II, queen Matilda, Edward I, Edward II, Edward III, even Henry VIII, who would eventually be responsible for the dissolution of the abbey, stayed here for a lengthy time.

 One interesting historical footnote: the title 'Abbot of Abingdon' is still conferred to this day, but not to a British church official.
 Rather, it is bestowed upon the vicar of the church of St Paul, in Rome.